For the past several years, I have been a member of 38 Degrees.

 38 Degrees wished t0 point out that this could happen if the Transatlantic Trade and Investment Partnership (TTIP) is passed.
 This secretive adulteration of a trade deal has been described as “basically a Christmas wish-list for big businesses – one with no benefit to ordinary people”, the vast majority of people in the UK.

-The negotiations for this trade deal are currently going on within the European Union and, as is typical in cases of this kind, behind closed doors.
+The negotiations for this trade deal are currently going on within the European Union (EU) and, as is typical in cases of this kind, behind closed doors.
 The potentially devastating effects of this deal, if passed, will affect us all.
-That it is happening within the European Union is, for those, like me, who are generally supportive of the European Union, disappointing.
-If passed, the TTIP could well be the “changed circumstances” of the UK’s relationship with Europe that may serve as the trigger for the British Labour Party to eventually support an in/out referendum on the UK’s membership of the EU.
+That it is happening within the EU is, for those, like me, who are generally supportive of the work of the EU, disappointing.
+If passed, the TTIP could well be a major aspect of the “changed circumstances” of the UK’s relationship with Europe that may serve as the trigger for the British Labour Party to eventually support an in/out referendum on the UK’s membership of the EU.

 As indicated, the effects of this trade deal will not be confined just to the UK for, as an EU initiative, they will be felt across Europe.
 In mitigation, and in response to massive people-powered campaigns across Europe, the TTIP team opened a consultation on an important aspect of the trade deal, what is called the Investor-to-State Dispute Settlement (ISDS).
-This is a complex title for a nasty rule that will enable corporations to sue our government for putting their duty to ordinary people before businesses’ profits.
+This is a complex title for a nasty rule that will enable corporations to sue our government for putting their duty to ordinary people before the profits accruing to their businesses.
 In the very limited time available, 38 Degrees has been campaigning to have ISDS dropped from the trade deal.

 Still, it is to be noted that this is the first time that ordinary people have had a chance to have any say whatsoever on any part of TTIP.
-There has been no need to be an expert on the matter as 38 Degrees provides information on it and how to go about joining the campaign against TTIP/ISDS and the most effective ways of protesting against the trade deal and its implications.
+There has been no need to be an expert on the matter as 38 Degrees provides information on it and how to go about joining the campaign against TTIP/ISDS, as well as the most effective ways of protesting against the trade deal and its implications.